geovedi/book-notes/2021/fuzz.notes.md

 ## Mercurial Cougars: How Do You Count What You Can't See?
 - Introduction and Tracking Animals
-  - The author explores the woods and compares it to reading Chinese editions of their books.
+  - Mary explores the woods and compares it to reading Chinese editions of their books.
   - Introduction to Dellinger, who tracks animals and finds drag marks from a mountain lion.
   - Discussion of blending modern wildlife biology with natural history.
 - Wildlife Biology and Natural History